CompOmics/compomics.github.io/searchgui/_posts/2016-09-27-databasehelp.md

 The standard format for sequence databases is called [FASTA](http://en.wikipedia.org/wiki/FASTA_format).
 [SearchGUI](http://searchgui.googlecode.com) therefore requires that the sequences are stored in this format.
 A FASTA file will usually end with .fasta, but .fast and .fas is also used.

 In a FASTA file each sequence is represented by a header and the sequence itself.
-The header contains information about where the sequence comes from, e.g., protein accession number, database and species.
-However, the format of the header varies from database to database. <a href="http://searchgui.googlecode.com">SearchGUI</a> supports the most common databases like <a href="http://www.uniprot.org/">UniProt</a>, NCBI and IPI, plus a long list of less common databases.
+The header contains information about the protein, _e.g._, protein accession number, database and species.
+However, the format of the header varies from database to database.
+[SearchGUI](http://searchgui.googlecode.com) supports the most encountered databases like UniProt, Ensembl, NextProt, NCBI and IPI, plus a long list of other databases.

 _It is strongly recommended to use one of the standard databases, and of these [UniProt](http://www.uniprot.org) is the preferred option._